yvarshini/694-team2-final-project/README.md

 1. In a terminal, type the following: "pip install -r requirements.txt"
 2. Download PostgreSQL.
 Open the application and make sure the server is running.
 3. Go to utils > twitter-users.ipynb and run the file.
 Give your system's username when prompted.
 Please make sure that the file 'corona-out-3' is added to the utils folder prior to running the file.
 4. Go to utils > tweets_to_mongoDB.ipynb and run the file.
+This is suggested to check the connection to the MongoDB cluster.

 ## Running the API
 1. In the terminal, type: "cd src".
 This command allows you to change the working directory to the 'src' folder.